Volunteering at St Wilfrid’s Hospice

 Location: Inpatient Unit, St Wilfrid’s Hospice, 1 Broadwater Way

-Suggested Time Commitment: We are currently in need of volunteers to cover the breakfast shifts - weekdays.
+Suggested Time Commitment: We are currently in need of volunteers to cover shifts across the week, breakfast, lunch and supper.

 Tasks include: